-The Group Decision Center at NDSU opened its doors in 1998 with the help of Cargill, a major corporate partner.
-The technology laboratory located in the union in what is now known as the Mandan consisted of 24 computers, a network server, a lead station and a Proxima projector.
+The Group Decision Center at North Dakota State University opened its doors in 1998 with the help of Cargill, a major corporate partner, when the need for more efficient and effective meetings arose.
+The technology laboratory located in the union in what is now known as the Mandan consisted of 24 computers, a network server, a lead station, and a Proxima projector.
 With the new laboratory came new opportunities for students, faculty and staff.
-They were now able to use the Electronic Meeting Tool for demonstrations and short meetings.
+They were now able to conduct electronic demonstrations and short meetings.

-Today, the GDC is located at the Family Life Center and has been updated to include 40 laptop computers and a wireless network.
-The software was updated adding the ability to conduct more complex electronic meetings, online surveys and virtual meetings.
+Today, the GDC is located at the NDSU Family Life Center and has been updated to include 30 laptop computers and a wireless network.
+The software and technology has been updated several times since its foundation, adding the ability to conduct more complex online surveys and virtual meetings.